nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `soconnect.jar` from [here](https://github.com/AY2223S1-CS2103T-W15-1/tp/releases).
+1. Download the latest `SoConnect.jar` from [here](https://github.com/AY2223S1-CS2103T-W15-1/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your SoConnect.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+A GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>